-APTET 2018 results to be declared today at this time
+APTET 2018 results declared, here are the steps to check

-The APTET 2018 Results will be released today.
-Once released it would be available on the official website.
+The APTET 2018 Results have been declared.
+The results are available on the official website.

 The exams were held from February 21 to March 3 2018.
 The Final Answer Keys of the APTET 2018 examination has already been released by the Commissioner of School Education, CSE Andhra Pradesh.
 Earlier, the AP TET results were to be declared on March 16, 2018 but the board decided to release the results on March 19, 2018 as the education minister was not available on March 16th.
-The results are expected to be declared at 4 pm today, March 29 2018.

 Along with the AP TET 2018 results AP TET Rank Card or AP TET Marks sheet will also be released today.
 The results would be available on aptet.apcfss.in.